grid-line

 undefined

-Search volume for “healthcare AI” has increased 345% in the past 5 years.
+Search volume for “healthcare AI” has increased 426% over the last two years.

 Adoption among hospitals is surging — 90% of hospitals have an AI strategy and 75% of hospital executives say AI initiatives are critical.